ShadeCoder7/Portfolio/README.md

    - A collaborative project using **Django** for backend and **React** for frontend, with designs made in **Figma**.
 2. **Culinary Social Network**
    - A recipe-focused social platform built with **Java** for the backend and SQL databases for storage.
-3. **Academy Management Application**
-   - A project aimed at managing student registrations in a database, focused on the **database management** for student enrollment.

 ---